Dhaka Wanderers Club: Establishment and early years (1937–1948)

 The club was established as the Dhaka Muslim Wanderers Club in 1937 in the Kalta Bazar market area of Dhaka, British regime.
 The founding members consisted of the area's Muslim youth community, including notable figures such as Yar Mohammed, Abdullah Hai, Siraj Uddin, Abdul Qader, Abdus Sadek Shona, Mohon, Abdus Sayeed Mutkar, Alauddin, Chan Mia, Shamsuddin Shaju, Jumman Bepari, and Shahabuddin.
 Among them, Yar Mohammed and Abdullah Hai served as the club's first president and secretary, respectively.
 The club initially concentrated exclusively on football but later broadened its scope to incorporate hockey and cricket teams.

 Following the growing influence of sports-loving members from the Nawab family of Dhaka, the club was renamed Dhaka Wanderers Club in 1939.
 In the same year, they won the Second Division Football League of Dhaka and entered the First Division in 1940.
 During this period, Sheikh Mujibur Rahman (later known as Bangabandhu) was known to have played for the club.
 In 1944, Wanderers reached the semi-finals of the prestigious Ronaldshay Shield, which was the club's biggest achievement during the British rule.
 The club tent at that time was located south of the land now occupied by the Outer Stadium Ground.

 Strongest in East Pakistan (1948–1956)

 Dhaka Wanderers Club at the 1954 IFA Shield.

 Following the Partition of India, Wajeed Ali Miazi, the club's goalkeeper and captain, served as its football secretary from 1949–1950 and joint secretary from 1951–1960.
 Notably, Miazi had begun acting as player-cum-coach in 1947.
 In 1949, the club finished runners-up in the First Division and were also joint champions of the Ronaldshay Shield.
 The tournament final against Commilla Mohammedan, held at the Dhaka Sporting Association ground on 25 September 1949, ended in a 0–0 draw.
-The Wanderers' starting eleven consisted of Wajeed Ali Miazi, Sheikh Shaheb Ali, Nur Mia, Mahbub, Nozor Mohammed, Soleman, Khan Mozlish Moharaja, Sadek, Yusuf Reza, and Shamsu.
+The Wanderers' starting eleven consisted of Wajeed Ali Miazi, Sheikh Shaheb Ali, Nur Mia, Mahbub, Nozor Mohammed, Soleman, Khan Majlish, Moharaj, Sadek, Yusuf Reza, and Shamsu.
 This joint cup triumph marked the beginning of the club's domination of the domestic football scene over the next decade.

-The club won its maiden First Division title in 1950 and achieved successive league triumphs by 1951.
-The following year, in 1952, Bengal Government Press, led by Pakistan national team forward Rashid Chunna, stopped Wanderers from claiming their third consecutive league title.
-Nonetheless, in 1953, the club overhauled eventual runners-up Azad Sporting Club to clinch their third First Division title.
-In 1954, under the captaincy of Abdur Rahim, Wanderers again won successive league titles.
-The club's center-forward Bahram also finished as the league top scorer, while their left-inside, Ashraf Chowdhury, finished second on the goal scorers list.
-In the same year, Wanderers traveled to West Bengal to participate in the IFA Shield held in Calcutta, India, exiting the tournament in the second round.